 - Which spinner is most likely to spin a 2?

 - Which spinner is less likely to spin a 2?

-- Which spinner is less likely to spin a 2?

 - Which spinner is equally likely to spin a 2 or 3?

 Using a variety of coloured multi-link cubes, ask students to identify the number of coloured cubes needed to produce an outcome that is less likely to occur.
 For example, they may place 15 red, 10 blue, and 5 green in a bag.
 They would then state a colour that is less likely to be drawn.